argonne-lcf/user-guides/docs/services/gitlab-ci.md

 ## Glossary
 * **Group** - A collection of projects.
 Certain settings can be applied at the `Group` level and apply down to all child `SubGroups` and/or `Projects`.
 When a ALCF Project is allocated resources on the Gitlab-CI environment we will create a Gitlab `Group` that will map to your ALCF Project allocation.
+* **Jacamar-CI** - A Custom Executor we use that runs jobs as a given user on the shell and is capable of submitting jobs to schedulers like Cobalt and PBS.
 * **Job** - An individual set of commands that are ran.
 This is the lowest unit of Gitlab-CI abstraction.
 * **Pipeline** - Gitlab organizes your jobs for each run into a `pipeline`.
 * **Project** - Gitlab Projects can be thought of as an individual  git repository plus all services and features Gitlab layers on top.
 This term is unrelated to the ALCF Project concept.
 That often maps to ldap groups and/or quotas and allocations.
 * **Stage** - A collection of jobs in a pipeline.
 Jobs in the next stage will not start till the jobs in the current stage complete.
 If a job fails, the pipeline will not run the following stages by default.
+* **Triggering User** - The user whose actions causes a CI/CD job to run and who the Jacamar-CI executor will run the jobs as.
+Examples include pushing commits up to the server, creating a merge request, and/or merging one branch into another branch.

 ## Projects Using CI/CD
 Any project with a git repository on the gitlab-ci environment has access to the CI/CD environment by default.
 In order to launch a shell job on a system you must already have access to that system.